 Why don't you use 100% soy wax in your scented candles?

-We did in the beginning, but we quickly realized that the performance of our 100% soy candles did not match our expectations.
+We did in the beginning, but we quickly realized that the performance of our 100% soy candles did not match our performance and fragrance expectations.
 Soy candles have a wonderfully strong "cold throw" (how fragrant a candle is when unlit).
 However, they tend to have a weaker "hot throw" (how fragrant a candle is when lit) than a soy wax blend.
 We desired to produce a candle with both a fabulous cold throw and hot throw.
 Through testing different waxes and formulating our own custom blend of soy and paraffin waxes, we believe we have achieved that.

 Are candles made with petroleum-based (paraffin) wax safe?

 According to the National Candle Association (NCA), validated scientific studies have shown that all major candle waxes exhibit the same basic burn behavior and produce virtually identical combustion byproducts, both in terms of composition and amount.
 To date, no peer-reviewed scientific study has ever collected or analyzed any emissions data on any candle wax, including petroleum-based paraffin, and proven them to be harmful to human health.